nerd/jDiscord/README.md

 #jDiscord

+This API thrives to be the best DiscordAPI written in Java, adding features no other api has got, such as Account Management, and VOIP (WIP).

+Download: see bottom of the page

 #Features
-- Profile settings
+- Profile settings/account settings		(API exclusive)
 - Message Building
-- Online statuses
+- Online statuses						(This includes your own status!
+API exclusive)
 - Avatars + Roles
 - DMs
 - Group messaging
 - User talk (edited) event
 - User join/banned/kicked events
 - And a lot more

 #Events
-- AddedToServer (guild)
+- AddedToServer (AddedToGuildEvent)
-- APILoadedEvent
+- APILoadedEvent      (You might get NPEs if you don't wait for this)
 - ChannelCreatedEvent (group/channel)
 - ChannelDeletedEvent (group/channel)
 - ChannelUpdatedEvent (group/channel)